littleadam/codeDebugger/README.md

 This Project targets to debug c code before runtime

-The idea is to develop an application, that reads and suggests the bug in a code
+The idea is to develop an application, that reads the bugs in a code and suggests both manual and auto correction